wolfhesse/dotnet-docker-samples/aspnetapp/README.md

 ## Build and run the sample with Docker for Windows containers

 You can build and run the sample in Docker using Windows containers with the following commands.
-They assume that you are in the root of the repository.
+The instructions assume that you are in the root of the repository.

 ```console
 cd aspnetapp